Ha-Duong-88/Election_Analysis/README.md

 # Election-Audit Results

-  * How many votes were cast in this congressional election?
-  The total number of votes cast was 369, 711
+  * The total number of votes cast was 369, 711

   * The following is a print-out from the command line of the break-down of the number of votes and the percentage of the votes for each county and candidate in the precinct